You are here

 - Transportation to campus from the Syracuse Amtrak station is available from Cornell Bus Service during certain times of year and from Ithaca Airline Limousine.

-- The Ithaca bus terminal is located in downtown Ithaca at the corner of W. State Street and N. Fulton Street.
-The terminal is serviced by Greyhound, Shortline, and New York Trailways coaches.
+- The Ithaca bus terminal is located in downtown Ithaca at 131 E. Green Street.
+The terminal is serviced by Greyhound, Shortline, OurBus, and New York Trailways coaches.
 Tompkins Consolidated Area Transit (TCAT) buses can bring you to campus from the Ithaca bus terminal.
 TCAT also serves as Cornell’s primary form of on-campus transportation.

 - There is also the Cornell Campus to Campus bus which is an Executive Class Express Coach that runs between the Ithaca Cornell Campus and the Weill Cornell Medical Campus in New York City.